 But planes aren't the only threat to your getaway complexion.
-Even if you prefer boats, trains, or family road trips, acne can flare-up from leaning against dirty seats.
+Even if you prefer boats, trains, or family road trips, acne can flare up from leaning against dirty seats.

 And often, travel disrupts our sleep cycle, which we already know is a potential trigger.
 Just one more thing to love about jet lag.

-You know what else disrupts your sleep cycle?
+Do you know what else disrupts your sleep cycle?
 Caffeine.